segmentio/segment-docs/src/connections/destinations/catalog/voucherify-actions/index.md

 3. Select Voucherify (Actions) and then **Configure Actions Voucherify**.
 4. Select an existing Source to connect to Voucherify (Actions).
 5. Enter the **API Key** and **API Token** into your Segment Settings UI, which you can find from your [Voucherify dashboard](https://voucherify.io/dashboard){:target="_blank"}.
 6. Enter the **Custom URL**.
+Check your API region in Voucherify dashboard -> Project settings -> API endpoint.
+For example: https://us1.api.voucherify.io -> https://us1.segmentio.voucherify.io.
+It also works for dedicated URLs.
 7. Select **Quick Setup** to start with pre-populated subscriptions, or **Customized Setup** to configure each action from scratch.
 Click **Configure Actions**.

 #### Getting API Key and API Token
 On the Voucherify Dashboard page:
-- Open the "Project settings" from the user context menu on the top right.
+1. Open the "Project settings" from the user context menu on the top right.
-- Find the "Application Keys" section on the project page.
+2. Find the "Application Keys" section on the project page.
-- Create a new key pair if needed.
-- Use "Application ID" and "Secret Key" respectively as "API Key" and "API Token".
+3. Use "Application ID" and "Secret Key" respectively as "API Key" and "API Token".

 {% include components/actions-fields.html %}